 FSEOG awards will be made to students with exceptional need.
-For this program, exceptional need is defined by the institution as being Pell-eligible and having unmet need after subtracting EFC and eligible grants/scholarships from COA.
-Students with an EFC of \$0 that are Pell-eligible will receive first priority in awarding.
-Students with an EFC greater than \$0 that are Pell-eligible will represent the secondary selection group and will be awarded after all first-priority students have been awarded.
+For this program, exceptional need is defined by the institution as being Pell-eligible and having unmet need after subtracting EFC (SAI) and eligible grants/scholarships from COA.
+Students with an EFC (SAI) =< \$0 that are Pell-eligible will receive first priority in awarding.
+Students with an EFC (SAI) greater than \$0 that are Pell-eligible will represent the secondary selection group and will be awarded after all first-priority students have been awarded.
 All Pell-eligible students with sufficient unmet need are awarded FSEOG.
 Students attending less than a full academic year will have their FSEOG award prorated based on the amount of the year they are enrolled.
 Part-time and independent students are eligible for an FSEOG award as long as they meet all other requirements.
-The minimum annual award amount is \$4000.
+The minimum annual award amount is \$100 and the maximum annual award amount is \$4000.